NOW COMICS

 THE TERMINATOR (September 1988)

-Comic books based on films back in the days were very interesting.
+Two James Cameron movies got a Comic Book Series in 1988, Aliens in July through Dark Horse Comics, The Terminator in September through Now Comics.
+Comic books based on films back in the days were simply interesting.
 Not necessarily good, but very interesting.
 These were different times, when few knew any movie by memory, and the same goes for the comic book creators.
 While nowadays we have Blu Rays, streaming, screenshots and everything available at the palm of our hands, back then the Comic Books weren’t truly based on films as much as they were based on the “Impression” of the films, a vague memory of them.
-Thus, in the 1980s, the designs of the Terminators didnt match and didnt even try to match the movie design.
+Thus, in the 1980s, the designs of the Terminators for example, didn't match and didn't even try to match the movie design.
 They were random generic skeletal robots with eyeballs.
 Cyberdyne was called Technodyne simply because the writers misremembered the name after seeing the movie few years back, and no one else remembered such “details” to correct him.
-That’s why in Aliens comic books the name Weuland Yutani didnt appear for years because it was never mentioned in the films, and few remembered its logo on Carter Burke’s Card.
-The first Aliens comic books didnt even replicate the tech of the films, as the artist admitted he didnt have a VCR to freeze frame and just made up future tecuh and wrapons.
-And at the time, no one cared for that really.
+That’s why back in the 1980's, in Aliens comic books the name Weyland Yutani didn't appear for years because it was never mentioned in the films released at the time, and few remembered its logo on Carter Burke’s Card.
+The first Aliens comic books didn't even replicate the tech and the look of the films, as the artist admitted he didn't have a VCR to freeze frame and just made up future tech and weapons.
+And at the time, no one really cared for that.
 80s Comic books based on the then-recent film were like aftereffect of a stone thrown into water.
 A movie created ripples and the first comic book issues were all about that single movie the comic books followed, but the further they go the fainter the ripples grow and eventually fade away.
-Same goes for late 80s Comic books based on The Terminator and Aliens (both published the same year) - they started off kind of as a direct continuation and then grew into something else with its own continuity, mythology and characters.
+Same goes for late 80s Comic books based on The Terminator and Aliens - they started off kind of as a direct continuation and then grew into something else with its own continuity, mythology and characters.
 Until new sequel appeared.

 At first the series’ drew only from limited source that was the film that directly preceded them.
 There was no internet, and no extensive source of information on the subject.
 There were few articles here, there, magazine specials in some cases, but back in the days even magazine articles were very erroneous because they also had limited information